-Public Health Districts in southern and northwest Georgia have significantly lower breast cancer incidence rates than the state as a whole, and two Public Health Districts in the metro Atlanta area (Public Health District 3-4 - Lawrenceville and Public Health District 3-5 - DeKalb) as well as one in the east (Public Health District 6 - Augusta) have significantly higher rates.
-When looking at stage at diagnosis, with few exceptions, women in eastern and southern Public Health Districts have higher frequencies of late stage breast cancer diagnoses than women in north Georgia and much of metro Atlanta.
-Screening may play a large role in this phenomenon; women in rural areas may not have adequate access to screening and would therefore not be diagnosed as often.
+Six Public Health Districts in southern and northwest Georgia (1-1, 1-2, 5-1, 8-2, 9-1, and 9-2) have significantly lower breast cancer incidence rates than the state as a whole.
+Four Public Health Districts in the metro Atlanta area (Public Health Districts 3-1, 3-2, 3-4, and 3-5) have significantly higher breast cancer incidence rates than the state.
+When looking at stage at diagnosis, with few exceptions, women in eastern and southern Public Health Districts, as well as District 3-3 in metro Atlanta, have higher frequencies of late stage breast cancer diagnoses than women in north Georgia and much of metro Atlanta.
 In addition, lack of awareness about the importance of screening due to poverty or low education may prevent women from having regular screenings that might lead to earlier diagnoses.